Temi Balogun

-Temilola Balogun known as TaymiB and Temi Balogun Akinmuda is a Nigerian media personality and creator of the TV series Skinny Girl in Transit.
+Temilola Balogun also known as TaymiB and Temi Balogun Akinmuda is a Nigerian media personality and creator of the television series Skinny Girl in Transit.

-Life
+Education and career

-She was educated at Queen's College in Lagos and then studied media at Nottingham Trent University.
-She was once a tee-shirt designer who sang in a duo called "Soyinka's Afro" with her brother aka Ajebutter 22 in 2009.
+She was educated at Queen's College in Lagos and later studied media at Nottingham Trent University.
+She was once a T-shirt designer who sang in a duo called "Soyinka's Afro" with her brother Ajebutter 22 in 2009.

-Balogun became a host at Cool FM Nigeria which is a pop and rock station for an adult audience broadcasting from Lagos.
-She is the creator of the TV series Skinny Girl in Transit which in 2020 was in its sixth series.
-She leads BOX TV who also launched a series titled "Things Men Say", based on the outrageous things she has heard.
-The show launched in 2017.
+Balogun became a host at Cool FM Nigeria, a Lagos-based pop and rock station.
+She is the creator of the television series Skinny Girl in Transit which reached its sixth series in 2020 and its seventh in 2023.
+She leads BOX TV which produced the series Things Men Say, launched in 2017.

-In 2019, Balogun and N6 hosted a live interview with American rapper Cardi B which was considered a scoop.

-Cardi B was on her first tour of Africa, performing in both Nigeria and Ghana.
+In 2019, Balogun and N6 hosted a live interview with American rapper Cardi B, who was on her first tour of Africa, performing in Nigeria and Ghana.

-In 2023, Skinny Girl in Transit was in its 7th series.

-Private life
+Personal life

 She is married to Timi Akinmuda and they have two children.